The diversity of different pepper varieties is staggering. From sweet to spicy, small to large, and virtually any color (except blue).

 The Jimmy nardello pepper is a long, sweet variety with origins in Italy.
 While moving to the United States, the Nardiello family brought seeds for this heirloom with them.
 The peppers are sweet and delicious, great for frying or eating fresh in salads.

 Perhaps the most amazing pepper on this list, the sugar rush stripey is a true beauty.
 These C. baccatum chilies ripen with orange and deep red streaks of color.
 Learn more about the stripey here.

 If you’re looking for a true oddity, this is it.
 The “olive nagabrains” was a one-off crossbreed that we grew from an independent plant breeder.
 The plant has jet black foliage, with wrinkly fruits that ripen to a gorgeous olive color.

-Another C. baccatum variety with a bizarre, crown-like shape.
+Another C. baccatum variety with a bizarre, crown-like shape, the aji fantasy pepper is a marvel.
 These medium-spicy peppers are crunchy and fruity, and are incredibly productive in the garden.

 17. Buena Mulata

-One of the many purple C. annuum varieties, the buena mulata is essentially a violet cayenne pepper.
+One of the many purple peppers within the C. annuum species, the buena mulata is essentially a violet cayenne pepper.
 These plants are pretty to look at, but fell short on flavor (in our opinion).
 Still gorgeous!

 19. Jay’s Peach Ghost Scorpion

 One of the most eccentric superhots we have grown, the Jay’s peach ghost scorpion is sight to behold.
 With a wrinkly texture and a spiked tail, these peppers look wicked (and they are fiercely spicy).